Google App Engine Alternatives

 These are the best alternatives to App Engine.

-Back4App is a widely-popular open-source backend as a service (BaaS) offering based on the Parse framework.
+Back4App is a widely-popular open-source backend as a service (BaaS) offering based on open-source technologies.
 It offers a high degree of usability and benchmark scalability to developers.
 The Back4App BaaS lets developers perform hassle-free app development, hosting, and management.
 It is most suitable for hosting web, mobile, and IoT apps.

 - Back4App offers a database that can be utilized for developing applications, synchronizing, and updating data at a fast rate.